 Owner and president of a jewelry business in Bellmore Village, Councilman Hudes has devoted a great deal of his time to help small businesses grow and prosper.
 Mr. Hudes recently served as president of Nassau County's largest business organization, The Nassau Council of Chamber of Commerce, which represents the interests of 6,000 small businesses.
 As president, he instituted a community partnership with Hofstra University that established an education program for small businesses throughout the county.
 As president of the Bellmore Chamber of Commerce, Hudes spearheaded a pilot program for downtown revitalization, which garnered three national awards and became the catalyst for downtown revitalization projects throughout the region.
 As a result of his commitment to small business, Mr. Hudes was also selected as the New York State "Small Business Advocate of the Year" by Governor George Pataki.

 Presently, he serves as Chairman of the Nassau County Graffiti Task Force, and has directed the cleanup of approximately 4,000 locations.
 He is an active board member of the Nassau County Firefighters Museum at Mitchel Field and serves on the Levittown School District's PTA Nutrition Committee for Children.
-He is also a member of LIPA's Clean Energy Advisory Panel.
+He is also a former member of LIPA's Clean Energy Advisory Panel.
 In addition, Mr. Hudes, is a member of Kiwanis and Lions Clubs, and has served as publicity director for the "Nassau County Strawberry Festival for Charity" Committee since 1991, and chairman of the Bellmore Lions Club's "Comedy for Charity".

 Councilman Hudes' efforts on behalf of the community have been recognized with numerous awards and honors, including being named Year 2000 "Small Businessperson of the Year" by the Nassau Council of Chambers of Commerce; "Man of the Year" and then Honorary Life Member by the Nassau County Shields; "Man of the Year" by the School for Language and Communication Development; "Citizen of the Year" by the Bellmore Knights of Columbus; and "Small Businessman of the Year" by the Chamber of Commerce of the Bellmores.
 In addition, Mr. Hudes has received awards from the Vietnam Veterans of America, Nassau County PBA, New York State Police PBA, the Nassau Police Conference, Nassau County Detectives Association and the Bellmore Kiwanis Club.
 He is an "Honorary Life Member" of the Levittown PTA, an "Honorary Member" of Levittown Fire Department and "Honorary Member" of the Nassau County Detectives Association.
 Other honors include receiving the Nassau County Police Commissioner's Award for Outstanding Contributions to Community Safety.
 Councilman Hudes was named a 2002 honoree by the State of Israel Bonds.
 In November 2004 he was selected by the LI Works Coalition for the Workforce Builders Award in recognition of his efforts with schools to provide students with outstanding school to career experience.
 In April 2005, Councilman Hudes was honored by the Community Reform Temple of Westbury for his contributions to the betterment of the Temple and the community.
 In August 2008, Councilman Hudes was selected as an honoree by the New York State Trooper PBA Signal 30 Benefit Fund.
 In 2010 Councilman Gary Hudes was selected to be the Grand Marshal for the Levittown L.E.A.D.D.
 (Levittown Education Against Destructive Decisions) Annual Walk.
 The Councilman has served as New York State Vice Chairman of the TOYS FOR TOTS program for the last 10 years.
 Councilman Hudes is the recipient of the 2010 Lifetime Achievement Award from the Chamber of Commerce of the Bellmores for his profound positive effect on the Chamber and the community.